carbon-design-system/sveld/README.md

 </script>
 ```

-> **Note:** For best results, use explicit JSDoc `@type` annotations.
-Inline functions without annotations will be inferred with generic signatures.
+> Inline functions without `@type` annotations get generic inferred signatures.
+Add explicit JSDoc when you care about the shape.

 #### Notes